sinAshish/Multi-Scale-Attention/README.md

 # Medical Image Segmentation with Guided Attention
-This repository contains the code of our paper: '[Multi-scale guided attention for medical image segmentation]'(https://arxiv.org/pdf/1906.02849.pdf)
+This repository contains the code of our paper:  "['Multi-scale guided attention for medical image segmentation']" (https://arxiv.org/pdf/1906.02849.pdf)

 ## Requirements